DylnH/BasicCAD_2020-2021/README.md

 ### Lessen(s) Learned
 - I learned that the mount is basically the base but shorter.
-- I learned that complex things are just made out of multiple simple things.
 - I learned that the Onshape shortcuts make life a lot better.
+- I didn't run into any challenges, however I feel like if I made a copy of the base/Part#1, all I wouldv'e neede to do is make a cut and it wouldv't taken 30 sec to do this part.
 _________________________________________________________________________________________________________________________________________________________________________

 ## - Fork